Xentrk/Stubby-Installer-Asuswrt-Merlin/README.md

 ## Known Issues
 1. The [Cloudflare Help Page](https://1.1.1.1/help) test page will not work when the secondary IPv6 **2606:4700:4700::1001** is specified in **/opt/etc/stubby/stubby.yml**.
 2. Two of the testers experienced issues with the router not being able to access the WAN upon a reboot.
 The models are the RT-AC68U_B1 and RT-AC3100/CA.  The fix was to replace the NTP server domain name with the NTP IPv4 address on the **Administration->System** page.
 Some tutorials add a server entry for an NTP server in the dnsmasq configuration file.
 On Asuswrt-Merlin, do a nslookup from an SSH session on the NTP server you use to obtain the IPv4 address.
 Then, add a similar entry to **/jffs/configs/dnsmasq.conf.add** e.g. ```server=/ntp.pool.org/64.99.80.121```.
 Restart dnsmasq using the command ```service restart_dnsmasq``` or reboot for it to take effect.
+3. Stubby logging is currently simplistic or non-existent and simply writes to stdout.
+The Stubby team is working on making this better!

 ## Starting, Stopping and Killing Stubby